dannyhp1/norma-portfolio/content/contact/index.md

 ---
 title: 'Get In Touch'
-buttonText: 'Say Hello'
+buttonText: 'Send me an Email 📧'
 ---

-Although I'm not currently looking for any new opportunities, my inbox is always open.
-Whether you have a question or just want to say hi, I'll try my best to get back to you!
+I'm only a message away!
+Contact me if you would like a photoshoot, collab or just to hang out!
+I've made it easy for you. :)